MAY 2026

 Option 2: Pay the Difference Out of Pocket

 If you have available funds, you can pay off the negative equity at the time of trade-in.
-Using the example above, you would cover the $4,000 difference so your new loan only includes the next vehicle.
+This keeps your new loan smaller and more manageable.

 Option 3: Delay Your Trade-In

-If you’re not in a rush, holding onto your current vehicle can give you time to reduce your loan balance and improve your equity position.
+Holding onto your current vehicle gives you time to reduce your loan balance and improve your equity position.

 Option 4: Refinance Instead of Trading In